UK unprepared for ransomware attack amid lack of Government investment – report

 It says there has been a failure to sufficiently invest in safeguards to prevent a major crisis, despite government agencies such as the National Cyber Security Centre (NCSC) warning of the ongoing dangers of ransomware, particularly from hacking groups linked to Russia, China and North Korea in particular.

-Dame Margaret Beckett, chair of the JCNSS, said: “The UK has the dubious distinction of being one of the world’s most cyber-attacked nations.
+Dame Margaret Beckett, chairwoman of the JCNSS, said: “The UK has the dubious distinction of being one of the world’s most cyber-attacked nations.

 “It is clear to the committee that the Government’s investment in and response to this threat are not equally world-beating, leaving us exposed to catastrophic costs and destabilising political interference.